 Some thoughts on upright bass method books

-to college at Indiana University.
-I remember the first week
+college at Indiana University.
+I remember the first week that

-that I got to IU, I walked across the street from where the
+I got to IU, I walked across the street from where the Music

-Music Building was to a store called T.I.S.
-Little did I know
+Building was to a store called T.I.S.
+Little did I know that

-that it was a chain and that so many other colleges had a T.I.S
+it was a chain and that so many other colleges had a T.I.S as well,

-as well, but the discovery that I made upstairs that day was that
+but the discovery that I made upstairs that day was that at this

 Etude book for the double bass!

-that I was getting into some serious trouble picking that school
+was getting into some serious trouble picking that school and the

-and the fact that my teacher (at the time) Stuart Sankey, edited
+fact that my teacher (at the time) Stuart Sankey, edited a lot of

-a lot of them.
-There I could see...."edited by Stuart
+them.
+There I could see...."edited by Stuart Sankey"

 Sankey

-could tell the funniest stories (he had made up) about Storch and
+tell the funniest stories (he had made up) about Storch and Hrabe

 For each page, he would write in some bowings or fingerings that

-book and would go back to that same missed one a lesson or two later
+and would go back to that same missed one a lesson or two later only

-only because of what I learned in the later one, would make that
+because of what I learned in the later one, would make that earlier

-cases, etude books start out easy enough and then get more complex
+start out easy enough and then get more complex as the book

-as the book progresses.
-As a professional symphony player
+progresses.
+As a professional symphony player I've learned

 is hard if you have enough parameters on what it is supposed to